The Master of Finance program is ideal for students with a bachelor's degree in finance or with a quantitative background.

 - Official transcripts from all institutions attended to obtain undergraduate degree (with English translation if needed)

 - GMAT or GRE: The GMAT or GRE are not required but strongly recommended for applicants with GPA’s under a 3.3.
 While these tests are not required, the admissions team is looking for evidence of strong verbal and quantitative skills.
-Note that GMAT and GRE scores are good for up to five years.
+GMAT and GRE scores are good for up to five years.

 - Two Letters of Recommendation